What is an audio converter?

 Supported File Rules and 100MB Limit

 SoundSlicr Audio Converter accepts common audio inputs including MP3, WAV, M4A, AAC, OGG, WebM, and FLAC when browser decoding and FFmpeg WASM support are available.
-The MVP maximum file size is 100MB.
+The current version maximum file size is 100MB.
 MP3 output is currently supported.
 A file can still fail if it is damaged, protected, uses an unusual codec, or is too memory-heavy for the browser environment.

 Format support also depends on the browser, the codec inside the file, and available device memory.
 A familiar file extension is helpful, but the audio stream inside the file still needs to be readable by the browser or FFmpeg WASM processing path.